A clever means of numerical overloading

 - Create a new kind called

-. - Create two types of the kind
+Num. - Create two types of the kind

-. - Create a type called
+Num, callediandf. - Create a type called

-as type synonyms fornum i
+intandfloatas type synonyms fornum iandnum frespectively.

 Here’s what this looks like in Lune: